Ditch your toxic, commercial deodorant in favor of these easy DIY deodorant bars – super easy to put together with easy-to-find ingredients!

 Easy DIY Deodorant Bars

 This recipe made one full deodorant stick for me plus 4 individual deodorant bars.
-If you wish to forego the stick, you’ll get an additional 3-4 deodorant bars for a total of around 8, depending on your mold size.
+If you wish to forego the stick, you’ll get an additional 3-4 deodorant bars.
+The total number of bars will ultimately depend on your mold size.